-- 5.3.1 A water temperature of 77 $\pm$ 3°F (25 $\pm$ 2°C) is a standard calibration and test temperature. - 5.3.2 The water temperatures used during the pycnometer calibration and the final weighing of the pycnometer containing evacuated mixture must be within 2°F (1°C). - 5.4 Unplug or turn off the water circulator in the water bath while obtaining the submerged pycnometer weight.
+5.3.1 A water temperature of 77 $\pm$ 3°F (25 $\pm$ 2°C) is a standard calibration and test temperature.
+The water temperatures used during the pycnometer calibration and the final weighing of the pycnometer 5.3.2 containing evacuated mixture must be within 2°F (1°C).
+5.4 Unplug or turn off the water circulator in the water bath before obtaining the submerged pycnometer weight.
 Tare the scale with the weighing apparatus suspended in water.
 Note 1-Equip the scale with a suitable apparatus to permit weighing the metal pycnometer with sample while suspended in water.

-- 5.5 Submerge the metal pycnometer in water by placing it into the water bath at an angle.
+5.5 Submerge the metal pycnometer in water by placing it into the water bath at an angle.
 This will prevent any air from remaining under the bottom of the metal pycnometer.
-Hang the metal pycnometer from the weighing apparatus and allow the scale to stabilize. - 5.6 Weigh and record the weight to the nearest 0.1 g.
+Hang the metal pycnometer from the weighing apparatus and allow the scale to stabilize.
+5.6 Weigh and record the weight to the nearest 0.1 g.
 Record weight as D in Section 7.

-- 6.1 Obtain a representative sample.
-Minimum sample size requirements are given in Table 2. - 6.2 Place sample in a large flat pan and warm in an oven until it becomes workable. - 6.3 Heat sample to the minimum temperature and for the least amount of time necessary to separate the mix into individual aggregate particles.
-If using the theoretical maximum specific gravity in the calculation of laboratory molded density, cure the sample at the same temperature and for the same length of time as the sample used for molding. - 6.4 Use a circular motion with a masonry trowel while exerting downward pressure to roll the aggregate and effectively break apart individual coated aggregates.
-It is important to separate the aggregates, particularly the fine material, to the greatest extent possible without fracturing particles in the process. - 6.5 If the aggregate larger than 3/4 in.
+PROCEDURE 6.
+6.1 Obtain a representative sample.
+Minimum sample size requirements are given in Table 2.
+6.2 Place sample in a large flat pan and warm in an oven until it becomes workable.
+6.3 Heat sample to the minimum temperature and for the least amount of time necessary to separate the mix into individual aggregate particles.
+If using the theoretical maximum specific gravity in the calculation of laboratory molded density, cure the sample at the same temperature and for the same length of time as the sample used for molding.
+6.4 Use a circular motion with a masonry trowel while exerting downward pressure to roll the aggregate and effectively break apart individual coated aggregates.
+It is important to separate the aggregates, particularly the fine material, to the greatest extent possible without fracturing particles in the process.
+6.5 If the aggregate larger than 3/4 in.
 (19.0 mm) was removed from the laboratory-molded specimens, then sieve aggregate larger than 3/4 in.
 (19.0 mm) out of the sample.
 Note 2-If a Rice gravity is needed to calculate the percent density of road cores for mixes that contain aggregate larger than 3/4 in.
-(19.0 mm), then perform an additional Rice gravity without removing the - 6.6 Reduce the mix using a quartering machine or by thoroughly blending the material and taking small portions from several places from the entire area of the pan to achieve a sample size conforming to the requirements in Table 2. - 6.7 Alternative One for Determining the Weight of the Sample:
+(19.0 mm), then perform an additional Rice gravity without removing the aggregate larger than 3/4 in.
+(19.0 mm).
+6.6 Reduce the mix using a quartering machine or by thoroughly blending the material and taking small portions from several places from the entire area of the pan to achieve a sample size conforming to the requirements in Table 2.
+6.7 Determining the Weight of the Sample: Place the metal pycnometer on the scale.
+Zero out or tare the scale.
+6.7.3 After the sample has cooled to room temperature, pour the sample into the metal pycnometer.
+6.7.4 Weigh the prepared sample at room temperature to the nearest 0.1g 6.7.5 Record the weight as A in Section 7.
+6.7.6 Proceed to Section 6.8.